PLPAcademy/day-3-assignment-Elijah4545/README.md

 #Dart & Flutter

 1. What is the first step for installing Dart on a Windows machine?
+D

 A) Install Homebrew
 B) Download the Dart SDK